arshiakm/llm/README.md

 ### Text Generation

-Users can input text prompts, and the model generates responses based on these prompts.
-The responses are influenced by the nature of the model’s training and fine-tuning, showcasing how well the model can generate contextually relevant and coherent text.
+Users can input text prompts and image, and the model generates responses based on these prompts.
+The responses are influenced by the nature of the model’s training and fine-tuning and images, showcasing how well the model can generate contextually relevant and coherent text.

 ### Adversarial Image Testing

-The code provides a conceptual framework for creating adversarial images that are supposed to manipulate the model’s output by subtly altering the visual input.
-However, this part of the project would need further development for full functionality.
+The code provides a  framework for creating adversarial images that are supposed to manipulate the model’s output by subtly altering the visual input.

 ## Lessons Learned